Neutron Network

 Layer 3 routing permits external connectivity and connectivity between VMs in different subnets.
 Routing is enabled through IP forwarding rules, IPtables, and network namespaces.

-IPtables provide ingress/egress filtering throughout different parts within the network (for example, perimeter edge or local compute ), namespaces provide network stack isolation, and IP forwarding rules provide forwarding.
-Firewalling and security services are based on Security Groups or/FWaaS (FireWall-as-a-Service).
+IPtables provide ingress/egress filtering throughout different parts of the network (for example, perimeter edge or local compute ), namespaces provide network stack isolation, and IP forwarding rules provide forwarding.
+Firewalling and security services are based on Security Groups or FWaaS (FireWall-as-a-Service).

-They can be used in conjunction with each other for better defense in depth.
+They can be used in conjunction for better depth defense.
 Both operate with IPtables but differ in network placement.

 Security group IPtable rules are configured locally on ports corresponding to the compute node hosting the instance.
 Implementation is close to the actual workload, offering finer-grained filleting.
 Firewall IPtable rules are at the network’s edge on Neutron routers ( namespaces ), filtering perimeter traffic.

 Load balancing enables requests to be distributed to multiple instances.
-Dispersing load to multiple hosts offers advantages similar to the traditional world.
+Dispersing load to numerous hosts offers advantages similar to those of the traditional world.
 The plugin is based on open-source HAProxy.
 Finally, VPNs allow operators to extend the network securely with IPSec-based VPN tunnels.

 The diagram below displays the initial configuration and physical interface assignments for a standard neutron deployment.
 The reference model consists of a controller, network, and compute nodes.
 The compute nodes are restricted to provide compute resources, while the controller/network node may be combined or separated for all other services.